akraino-edge-stack/icn-edge-5g/docs/test_setup.md

     cd external-dns
     helm install --set provider=pdns --set pdns.apiUrl=http://<ip_address_of_vm_router> --set pdns.apiKey=<api_key: NETSLICING> --set txtOwnerId=<owner_id> --set logLevel=debug --set interval=30s --set policy=sync external-dns ./
 ```
 Note: The above manual steps are not required when using the deploy_provider.sh script.
+Modify the script "deploy_provider.sh" as required for the setup.

 ****2.5 Metallb (LoadBalancer):****
 - load-balancer implementation for bare metal Kubernetes clusters.
 - Deployed on Target clusters (Cluster-B and Cluster-C in the setup above).
 - Refer: [Metallb](https://github.com/metallb/metallb)
 -  The metallb is now deployed automatically from EMCO cluster using the deploy_provider.sh.
 - This script also has the proper GAC intents to create / modify the configuration.
+Modify this script as required with the proper IP address range, BGP peer address etc., The metallb mode (L2/L3) can be selected by modifying the "common-config" file, when deploying using the script.

-Metallb Deployment Values file (metallb_values.yaml) used for manual helm deployment:
+Metallb Deployment Values file (metallb_values.yaml) used for manual helm deployment (modify as required):
+For L2 Mode
 ```
 configInline:
   address-pools: